bholmesqub/thesis/chapters/parameter-estimation.md

 # Sound examples of the two case studies

 Here simulated and measured sound examples of the tone stack and common-emitter amplifier are compared.
 The simulated sets are generated with the optimised parameters presented in the thesis.
-The objective of these sound examples are to provide some subjective context for readers.
+The objective of these sound examples is to provide some subjective context for readers.

-**Measured sound examples of the common-emitter have not yet been created, tentative upload date of 21/01/2019.**

 The same sample is used for each circuit, the dry sound of which is: